labordynamicsinstitute/qwi-download/readin-progs/README.md

 Structure
 ---------
+* [original](original/) contains SAS programs as originally distributed with the QWI distribution (through V4.2).
+The programs and auxiliary files for a sample state (AK) are available, other states are similar.
 * [sasprogs](sasprogs/) contains the main SAS programs used for the readin.
 * [scripts](scripts/) has scripts to generate the qsub readin jobs, which can then be submitted independently as needed.